jlhutch/pylru/README.txt

     cached.items()      # Return an iterator over the (key, value) pairs in the
                         # cache/store.
                         #
-                        # The iterators iterate over a consistant view of the
+                        # The iterators iterate over a consistent view of the
                         # respective elements.
 That is, except for the order,
                         # the elements are the same as those returned if you
                         # first called sync() then called